kitajs/docs/what-is-kita.md

-By using code generators for the client _(like [Orval.dev](https://orval.dev/) or [Swagger Codegen](https://swagger.io/tools/swagger-codegen/))_, when making a simple design change in the API, you can regenerate the client and ensure that the frontend is always in sync with the backend, **showing all the lines of code that need to be changed**.
+By using code generators for the client _(like [Orval.dev](https://orval.dev/) or [Swagger Codegen](https://swagger.io/tools/swagger-codegen/))_, when making a simple design change in the API, you can regenerate the client and ensure that the frontend is always in sync with the backend, **highlighting all the lines of code that need to be changed**.